Tips on writing a resume that stands out from the competition.

 This is what gets your resume noticed.
 The right keywords will ensure that your resume gets read and receives serious consideration.
 Keywords for a resume are specific to each job opportunity and each employer.

-Go to resume keywords to find out how to identify the right keywords to use in your resume and to get a list of sample keywords for different careers and job types.
+Go to resume keywords list by industry to find out how to identify the right keywords to use in your resume and to get a list of sample keywords for different careers and job types.